psychemedia/middle-english-romances/havelock-the-dane.md

 But god thank he hauenet sure keft.
 But it is of him mikel scathe:
 I woth that he bes ded ful rathe."
-Quoth Ubbe, " Bernard, seyst thou soth ?"
+Quoth Ubbe, " Bernard, seyst thou soth?"
 " Ya, sire, that I ne lepe oth.
 Yif Y, louerd, a word leye,
 To morvven do me hengen heye."